 - Social distancing enforced throughout experience

-- I am guiding family units only for the foreseeable future; I will social distance from the group.
+- I am guiding family units of up to 5 only for the foreseeable future; I will social distance from the group.
 I will bring my own hand sanitizer and request that group members do the same; bring paper towel to dry hands after a toilet stop.
-No hand shakes!
-I will not wear a mask during the tour.
+Sadly, no hand shakes!
+I am double vaccinated.

 - A fun, experienced professional, local guide, accredited by the Institute of Tourist Guiding